Antalya Golden Orange Film Festival: Venues

 The festival starts with a parade in the city of Antalya in the evening of the first day.
-The opening ceremony takes place at the Konyaaltı Amphitheatre or in Antalya Cultural Center in presence of national and international film celebrities invited.
+The opening ceremony takes place at the Konyaaltı Amphitheatre or in Antalya Cultural Center in presence of the national and international film celebrities invited.
 At this ceremony, honorary awards are presented to cinema people for their contribution.

-The award ceremony takes place in the closing night at the historical Aspendos Amphitheatre, which holds around 7,000 people.
+The award ceremony takes place on the closing night at the historical Aspendos Amphitheatre, which holds around 7,000 people.
 In case of bad weather conditions, the award ceremony is transferred to the Glass Pyramid Sabancı Congress and Exhibition Center, which provides seating for an audience of 2,500 only.

 Censorship in 2014

 During the 51st Golden Orange Festival in 2014, which was organized by Justice and Development Party (Turkey)'s municipality, when The Lamb directed by Kutluğ Ataman swept the board, Reyan Tuvi's feature-length documentary on the 2013-2014 Gezi protests, titled Yeryüzü Aşkın Yüzü Oluncaya Dek (Until The Earth's Face Becomes Love's Face), was removed from the festival with the claim that the documentary violated articles 125 and 299 of the Turkish Penal Code.

 As an initial response, the jury of the Festival released a press statement protesting the decision.
 In the statement, the jury called out the action as a censorship effort by the administration and stated that the festival administration refused to reinstate the documentary despite their written protests.

 On October 5, 2014, the chair of the Festival jury informed the press of his decision to resign from the jury for ethical reasons.
-In the following day, 10 more jury members resigned from the Festival, informing the press that they are in solidarity with Reyan Tuvi, that they respect his right to an audience, that they protest the Festival administration's behavior of taking on the role of the judiciary branch, and that they are concerned about the administration's attempts to normalize censorship.
+The following day, 10 more jury members resigned from the Festival, informing the press that they were in solidarity with Reyan Tuvi, that they respected his right to an audience, that they protested the Festival administration's behavior of taking on the role of the judiciary branch, and that they were concerned about the administration's attempts to normalize censorship.

 Again on October 5, Reyhan Tuvi tweeted that, because she decided to "remove a specific curseword from the English captions" (but not from the Turkish audio), the documentary will now be shown in the Festival as it was shown to audiences in Istanbul and elsewhere.